 Bureau of Family Health

-The mission of the BFH is to protect and promote the health and well-being of women, children and families.
+The mission of the BFH is to equally protect and equitably promote the health and well-being of pregnant people, their partners, their children and all families in Pennsylvania.

 The divisions under BFH include: Child and Adult Health Services, Community Systems Development and Outreach, Newborn Screening and Genetics and Bureau Operations.
 BFH administers Pennsylvania’s Title V Maternal and Child Health Services Block Grant.